webtorrent/create-torrent/README.md

 })
 ```

-A reasonable piece length (~1024 pieces) will automatically be selected for the .torrent
+A reasonable piece length (approx. 1024 pieces) will automatically be selected
-file, or you can override it if you want a different size (See API docs below).
+for the .torrent file, or you can override it if you want a different size (See
+API docs below).

 ### api